ryzen-xp/VolunChain-Backend/readme.md

 # VolunChain

 ![VolunChain Banner](https://x.com/volunchain/banner.jpg)

-## Innovando el Voluntariado con Blockchain 🚀
+## Innovating Volunteering with Blockchain 🚀

-**VolunChain** es una plataforma revolucionaria basada en blockchain diseñada para conectar voluntarios con organizaciones de manera transparente, descentralizada y eficiente.
-Nuestra misión es transformar el voluntariado en una experiencia más accesible, segura y gratificante para todos los involucrados.
+**VolunChain** is a revolutionary blockchain-based platform designed to connect volunteers with organizations in a transparent, decentralized, and efficient way.
+Our mission is to transform volunteering into a more accessible, secure, and rewarding experience for everyone involved.

 ---

-## Características Principales 🌟
+## Main Features 🌟

-- **Conexión de Oportunidades:** Vincula voluntarios con organizaciones a través de una plataforma descentralizada.
+- **Opportunity Connection:** Links volunteers with organizations through a decentralized platform.
-- **NFTs como Certificaciones:** Celebra los logros de los voluntarios con coleccionables digitales únicos.
+- **NFTs as Certifications:** Celebrate volunteers' achievements with unique digital collectibles.
-- **Recompensas Tokenizadas:** Motiva a los voluntarios con incentivos a medida que contribuyen en proyectos.
+- **Tokenized Rewards:** Motivate volunteers with incentives as they contribute to projects.
-- **Governanza Comunitaria:** Planeamos un modelo DAO para que los usuarios participen activamente en la evolución del proyecto.
+- **Community Governance:** We plan a DAO model for users to actively participate in the evolution of the project.
-- **Transparencia y Seguridad:** Gracias a la tecnología blockchain, todas las transacciones y datos son verificables y seguros.
+- **Transparency and Security:** Thanks to blockchain technology, all transactions and data are verifiable and secure.
-- **Escalabilidad Global:** Diseñado para funcionar en múltiples regiones, conectando comunidades de todo el mundo.
+- **Global Scalability:** Designed to operate in multiple regions, connecting communities worldwide.

 ---

-## Tecnologías Utilizadas 🛠️
+## Technologies Used 🛠️

 ### **Frontend:**
-- React: Para una interfaz de usuario rápida y reactiva.
+- React: For a fast and responsive user interface.
-- Next.js: Framework moderno que mejora el rendimiento y la SEO.
+- Next.js: A modern framework that improves performance and SEO.

 ### **Backend:**
-- Node.js: Plataforma robusta para el desarrollo del servidor.
+- Node.js: A robust platform for server development.
-- Express: Framework flexible para crear APIs.
+- Express: A flexible framework for creating APIs.
-- TypeORM: Gestión eficiente de bases de datos relacionales.
+- TypeORM: Efficient management of relational databases.

 ### **Blockchain:**
-- Stellar Ecosystem: Escalabilidad y soporte comunitario para transacciones blockchain.
+- Stellar Ecosystem: Scalability and community support for blockchain transactions.
-- Rust: Lenguaje rápido y seguro para el desarrollo en blockchain.
+- Rust: A fast and secure programming language for blockchain development.

-### **Base de Datos:**
+### **Database:**
-- MySQL: Sistema de base de datos relacional confiable.
+- MySQL: A reliable relational database system.
-- Prisma: ORM moderno para simplificar las consultas y migraciones.
+- Prisma: A modern ORM to simplify queries and migrations.

-### **Contenedores:**
+### **Containers:**
-- Docker: Para garantizar entornos de desarrollo consistentes.
+- Docker: To ensure consistent development environments.

 ---

-## Cómo Contribuir 🤝
+## How to Contribute 🤝

-Estamos en búsqueda de desarrolladores apasionados por el código abierto. ¡Tú puedes ayudarnos a construir VolunChain! 🙌
+We are looking for passionate open-source developers.
+You can help us build VolunChain! 🙌

-### **Habilidades Requeridas:**
+### **Required Skills:**
 - **Frontend:**
   - React
   - Next.js